TECHNOLOGIES AT YOUR COMMAND

 There is a public fax machine at the Library’s Circulation Desk, immediately to the right of the self-check-out station complete instructions can be found on the counter.
 Price: $3 for the first page, and then $1 for each page thereafter.

-There are three scanning options available:
+There are two scanning options available:

 - Ask staff at the adult information desk to digitally scan your documents or photos using the public photocopier/printer (across from the computer lab).
 These scans may be saved to a flash drive at the adult information desk computer; patrons may then borrow the flash drive to email or print scans in the computer lab.